intel/openvino-rs/README.md

 ### License

-`openvino-rs` is released under the same license as OpenVINO: the [Apache License Version 2.0][license].
+`openvino-rs` is released under the same license as OpenVINO™: the [Apache License Version 2.0][license].
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.